markmollart/contact-details/readme.txt

 == Installation ==

-1. Upload the `post-navigator` folder to the `/wp-content/plugins/` directory
+1. Upload the `contact-details` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently asked questions ==